I-1-2-57.Evaluating Fee Petitions

 4. Level of Skill and Competence Required in Providing the Services

-Consider the issues involved and the probing the representative did to resolve them.
-Do not base the assessment on what the fee authorizer would have done following existing instructions or on what the representative could have done theoretically, given the representative's expertise.
+Consider the issues involved and the actions the representative took to resolve them.
+Consider whether the representative supported each contention with evidence, whether the representative complied with SSA's rules and policies and applied them correctly and effectively during representation.
+Do not base the assessment on what the fee authorizer would have done or on what the representative could have theoretically done.

-Example: One representative submitted a copy of the evidence the representative used in the claimant's workers' compensation claim.
-A representative in another case scheduled a medical examination and submitted the results for evaluation, along with other new evidence showing the claimant's condition.
+Example: One representative submitted a copy of the evidence the representative used in the claimant's workers' compensation claim but did not submit a brief.
+A representative in another case scheduled a medical examination and submitted the results for evaluation, along with other new evidence showing the claimant's condition and a brief explaining how the results of the evaluation show the severity of the claimant's impairments.
 The representative's actions in the second case demonstrate greater skill and competence.

 5. Amount of Time Spent on the Case

-Credit the time allegedly spent on services (e.g., one hour to arrange a medical appointment), unless the time seems exaggerated or inordinate (e.g., 20 hours to research when the fee authorizer knows the representative regularly handles social security claims).
+Credit only the time spent on representation services before SSA (e.g., one hour to arrange a medical appointment), unless the time seems exaggerated or excessive (e.g., 20 hours to research a routine issue when the fee authorizer knows the representative regularly handles social security claims).

 6. Results the Representative Achieved